-As of 30 June 2022, the Group had outstanding liabilities towards Loan Marketplace (Mintos) in the amount of EUR 26.8 million.
-Due to specifics of national legislation, in some of the countries the Group operates in (Latvia, Kazakhstan), loans of the borrowers are not directly listed on the Mintos platform.
+As of 31 December 2022, the Group had outstanding liabilities towards Loan Marketplace (Mintos) in the amount of EUR 21.1 million.
+Due to specifics of national legislation, in some of the countries the Group operates in (Latvia and Kazakhstan), loans of the borrowers are not directly listed on the Mintos platform.
 In these countries Mintos acts as an intermediary, granting loans to the relevant Subsidiaries of the Group, and these loans are secured by commercial pledge agreements.
 In addition, in some countries the Group provides a Group guarantee for the loan portfolio listed on the platform by the specific loan originator in the country.

-The Issuer has two senior unsecured notes issues: EUR 15,000,000 (ISIN:LV0000802445) notes issue maturing on 30 September 2022 and EUR 20,000,000 (ISIN:LV0000802494) notes issue maturing on 30 June 2024.
-Both notes issues have 11% annual coupon rate, which is paid quarterly.
+The Issuer has two senior unsecured notes issues: EUR 20,000,000 (ISIN:LV0000802494) notes issue maturing on 30 June 2024 and EUR 50,000,000 (ISIN:LV0000860112) notes issue maturing on 30 September 2025.
+LV0000802494 notes have 11% annual coupon rate, paid quarterly, and LV0000860112 notes have 11% + 3M EURIBOR annual coupon rate, paid monthly.
 These notes will rank pari passu with Notes, which the Issuer plans to issue according to these Terms of Notes Issue.
-The Maturity Date of LV0000802445 and LV0000802494 notes is before Maturity Date of the Notes, thus inability to repay or refinance these obligations might result in an event of default on the Notes.
-Additionally, as of 30 June 2022, the Issuer had other unsecured Financial Indebtedness that ranks pari-passu with the Notes in the amount of EUR 18.6 million.
+The Maturity Date of LV0000802494 and LV0000860112 notes is before Maturity Date of the Notes, thus inability to repay or refinance these obligations might result in an event of default on the Notes.
+Additionally, as of 31 December 2022, the Issuer had other unsecured Financial Indebtedness that ranks pari-passu with the Notes in the amount of EUR 20.8 million and Subordinated Debt in the amount of EUR 30.5 million (including EUR 16.1 million subordinated bonds redeemed at the maturity on 28 February 2023).